 Adult swans eat aquatic vegetation, including the leaves, seeds, and roots of many types of pond weeds.
 Tubers and rhizomes of various aquatic plants are staple foods.

-Swan parents do not feed their young like other birds such as robins.
+Swan parents do not feed their young like other birds do such as robins which put food directly into the mouth of their young.
 Parents use their feet to stir up food in the sediment for cygnets.
+Cygnets eat the food directly (see photo).
 You may see a swan parent rock back and forth as its feet dislodge plants in the sediment which rise to the surface.
 Young cygnets also eat invertebrates, a source of protein for early growth.
 Invertebrates found in the sediment with the tubers/rhizomes also provide protein to adults and cygnets.
 Some of the plants swans are known to eat, according to Winston Banko, include pondweed (Potamogeton), water milfoil (Myriophyllum), musk grass (Chara), waterweed (Elodea canadensis), duckweed (Lemna trisculca), spatterdocks (Nymphaea polysepala), bur- reeds (Sparganium augustifolium), wapato Sagittaria cuneata), Carex rostrata.
 Wild swans are also adapting to field feeding, eating left over grains and vegetables following harvest by farmers.
 Photograph by Kim Stevenson

 Should I feed wild Trumpeter Swans?